firesharkstudios/butterfly-db/README.md

 Unique abilities...

 - Create multi-table
-*DynamicViews* that publish change events when the rows of the *DynamicView* change
+*DynamicViews* that publish change events when the data in the *DynamicView* changes
-- Call *SyncAsync* to automatically determine the underlying INSERT, UPDATE, and DELETE statements needed to synchronize records in the database
+- Call *SyncAsync* to automatically execute the appropriate INSERT, UPDATE, and DELETE statements to synchronize records in the database

 *Butterfly.Db* can be used with the other [Butterfly.Server](https://github.com/firesharkstudios/butterfly-server) packages or can be used on its own.